crumpstrr33/my_favorite_things/README.md

 ```python
 from my_favorite_things import save
 ```
 This method is used for saving data to a file.
-You can save as an `.npz` file for numpy array(s) or as a `.pkl` file for dictionaries and other odd python objects.
+You can save as an `.npz`/`.npy` file for numpy array(s) or as a `.pkl` file for dictionaries and other odd python objects.
 By default, it will not overwrite existing files but instead append a number onto the end of file name (the keywords being, by default, `overwite=False` and `append=True`).
 You can save relative to your current directory (`absolute=False`) or as an absolute path (`absolute=True`).
 Addtionally, double check that you're saving to the correct directory with `dryrun=True`.
 Check the doc string for more info.

 ---